Kevin Mutiso on the Hot Seat

 We are in the process of creating a board charter and an accountability system around the responsibility and expectations of board members.

-What is the age dynamic on the Board
+What is the age dynamic on the Board?

 The youngest board member is 30 years and the oldest person is 66 years.

-Would you consider becoming public listed company?
+Would you consider becoming a public listed company?

 I would.
 (Pauses for a Nairobi minute) I am.
 This is something I hope we can achieve in the future.